The Shadow Side of Self-Proclaimed “Light Leaders” or How I Got Scammed by Epic Academy

 Like life, nothing is all good or all bad.
 There was the occasional good meal which went a long way towards lifting my spirits, or getting out and about on the beautiful island, not to mention doing daily yoga; but these were bright spots in an otherwise bleak month.
 While everything looked great on the outside, inside the Yoga House the atmosphere was often tense and fearful, but covered up with lots of laughter and a pressure to be positive.
-In many ways this environment exactly replicated the trauma of growing up in a home with narcissistic parents: Everything looks so shiny and glossy on the outside but is dysfunctional on the inside.
+In many ways this environment exactly replicated the trauma of growing up in a home with unidentified narcissism: Everything looks so shiny and glossy on the outside but is dysfunctional on the inside.
 I simply have a high tolerance for this kind of scenario.

 So how does one protect oneself?
 First and foremost, if you’re considering going abroad on a course you’ve seen advertised on the internet, always get a word of mouth recommendation from someone you know and trust who has actually taken the course.
 If you’re following someone on the internet or social media who has a product to sell, you’re in their sales funnel.
 The image they create is whatever they want you to believe about them or their product.
 It’s not necessarily real, however convincing.
 Amber even admitted, in one of our marketing classes with her, that she got the food images to advertise our course off the internet.